prashant-misra/Udacity_Datascientist/README.md

 2)	Libraries of Python: numpy ,pandas ,sklearn, nltk, matplotlib, seaborn
 3)	Jyupiter Notebook

-# Questions analyzed:
-1)Achieving the best possible price for a given accommodation.
-2)Does the location has any effect on price 3)Predicting the price using Machine Learning algorithms:

 # Answers Found:
 1) From the Accommodates Vs Price graphs and the correlation Heatmap, we can say that how many people the listing can accommodate is the main factor for price for that particular listing.
 Number of beds, bedrooms and bathrooms and guests included are also highly correlated.
 These are features of accommodation.
 These are the other features that can be considered.